rawfeed/rawfeed.github.io/_pages/rawfeed-jekyll-theme.md

 ## Posts

-Creating a blog post is very easy, first you create a draft (`npm run draft`) and after you finish the draft, you move it to the post with the command `npm run posts`.
+Creating a blog post is very easy, first you create a draft (`npm run create:draft`) and after you finish the draft, you move it to the post with the command `npm run post:draft`.

 > Note: If you start the server (`npm run serve`), drafts will appear in posts, but they will not go into production mode (`npm run build`).